Michaux-Technology/Geco-Kanban/README.md

 Missing features für v.
 2.4.3 :
 - Problem refreshing the avatar list in the project list.
 (You must use the F5 key) This Bug with fix in v.
 2.4.4
-- New users created in List of collaborators have the password 1234
+- New users created in List of collaborators have the password: 1234

 ## ✅ Questions / Answers